plausible/docs/docs/proxy/guides/nextjs.md

 ## Step 1: Add URL rewrite rules

-If you don't already a `next.config.js` file at the root of your repository, create one.
+If you don't already have a `next.config.js` file at the root of your repository, create one.
 You can learn more about Next.js rewrites [here](https://nextjs.org/docs/api-reference/next.config.js/rewrites).
 Here's the setup for proxying Plausible Analytics: